 Welcome Prospective Care Extender!

-The Care Extender Program provides opportunities for volunteers to experience health care from a clinical perspective through patient contact and volunteer involvement.
+The Care Extender Program provides opportunities for volunteers to experience Health Care, from a clinical perspective, through patient contact and volunteer involvement.
+Care Extenders gain first-hand experience on the role of healthcare providers by volunteering in various departments throughout the medical centers.
 Care Extenders are trained to assist Medical Center staff, who, in turn, are able to share their personal experiences with their volunteers.

 "Working as a Care Extender has made me aware of the many opportunities in medical careers.
 Labor and Delivery was such a powerful experience for me.
 It doesn't matter how many biology or physiology classes you take; they just can't prepare you for the experiences I've had since joining this program.
 The commitment I made to this program is the smartest decision I've made in my college career."